lauracosgrove/p8105_final-project/report.md

 -   On average, patients remained in the ICU for 4.94 days and patients remained in the hospital for 11.34 days.
 Both length distributions are right-skewed.

 Next, we considered the association between length of total hospital stay and length of time in the ICU.
-As expected, we saw that many patients experienced

-The results are illustrated below
+As expected, we saw a positive relationship between length of total hospital stay and length of time in the ICU.
+However, we were surprised to see that a portion of the patients had nearly exactly proportional length of ICU stay to length of total hospital stay.
+In context, this means that the entirety of these patients' hospital stays were inside the ICU.
+There are two notable recorded points in which length of ICU stay is less than the length of total hospital stay; this is impossible and suggest the existence of flaws in the dataset.
+These results are illustrated below:

 ![](report_files/figure-markdown_github/unnamed-chunk-9-1.png)